 - 1 tablespoon of cacao nibs (optional topping)

 - 1 tablespoon of shredded coconut (optional topping)

-- Melt the dark chocolate over a stovetop (or microwave safe bowl) with the coconut oil, and coffee.
+- Melt the dark chocolate over a stovetop (or microwave safe bowl).

 - Combine the melted chocolate sauce with the remaining ingredients in a blender or bowl.